 The Weight You Carry

 I see the exhaustion in your eyes, friend.
-The world often tells you to 'keep going,' but your spirit feels like it has run out of road.
-You are not weak for feeling this way; you are human, carrying a load no one else sees.
+The world often tells you to "keep going" and to rely on your own inner strength, but your spirit feels like it has run out of road.
+You are not weak for feeling this way; you are human, carrying a heavy load that no one else sees.

 Come unto me, all ye that labour and are heavy laden, and I will give you rest.— Matthew 11:28, KJV